-This species is a hybrid between the North American Malus fusca (Raf.)
-C.K.
-Schneid. and the introduced Domestic Apple.
+A natural hybrid between the North American M. fusca and the introduced M. domestica.
 It forms an upright, densely twiggy tree with a rounded crown.
-Leaves 4–9 cm long, elliptic to oblong and unlobed; excellent autumn colour.
+Leaves 4–9 cm long, elliptic to oblong, unlobed; excellent autumn colour.
 Flowers white, 2.5–3.5 cm wide.
-Pome yellowish green to red, 4 × 2.5 cm, elliptic to oblong.
-Fiala 1994.
-Distribution USA: originally collected in Oregon.
-USDA Hardiness Zone 4.
-Illustration NT511.
-Cross-reference K285.
+Fruit yellowish green to red, 4 × 2.5 cm, elliptic to oblong.
+(Fiala 1994; Grimshaw & Bayton 2009).

-Despite praise for its autumnal colour (Fiala 1994) and its attractive elongated fruits Malus × dawsoniana is not commonly grown, and is most likely to be found in specialist collections.
-There is an unhappy-looking specimen in the Hillier Gardens, measured at 6.4 m in 2004 (Sir Harold Hillier Gardens database), that would not encourage its wider cultivation.
+Despite praise for its autumnal colour and its attractive elongated fruits (Fiala 1994), Malus × dawsoniana is not commonly grown, and is most likely to be found in specialist collections.
+It was introduced to cultivation from Oregon in 1881, at the Arnold Arboretum; the specific epithet commemorates Jackson T. Dawson, a propagator at the Arnold (Jacobson 1996).

 Recorded from both Kew and Wisley, an unhappy-looking specimen in the Hillier Gardens, measured at 7.8 m × 66 cm in 2017, would not encourage its wider cultivation (The Tree Register 2020; Grimshaw & Bayton 2009).
 A further negative feature is its exceptional susceptibility to apple proliferation disease, caused by a phytoplasma infection (Morvan & Castelain 1975).
 Even in North America it is rare in cultivation and generally confined to the largest crabapple collections (Arnold Arboretum 2020; Morton Arboretum 2020).